MirandaPoth/mediola2mqtt/README.md

 This utility is a simple python script to attach a few components of the Mediola AIO gateway to HomeAssistant or other MQTT capable hosts.

+## MP took a fork on 26/01/2023 to try to get it to work with Internorm blinds.

 ## Supported gateways

   * Mediola AIO gateway v4/v4+